trinodb/trino/presto-docs/src/main/sphinx/optimizer/pushdown.rst

 Pushdown
 ========

-Presto can push down the processing of queries, or parts of queries, into the connected data source.
+Trino can push down the processing of queries, or parts of queries, into the connected data source.
 This means that a specific predicate, aggregation function, or other operation, is passed through to the underlying database or storage system for processing.